 Since early- and mid-career professionals are already in an office environment, they do not need the practice in collaboration and teamwork that an on-campus program would emphasize; they are already engaged in it on a day-to-day basis.

 Online programs are also suited to the self-motivated self-starters who are drawn to business degrees in the first place.
-Students who have their eyes on their careers may not need the same amount of guidance or hand-holding that on-campus students may require.
+Students who have their eyes on their careers may not need the same amount of guidance or hand-holding that on-campus students may require and should consider one of the top online business schools.

 Are There Complimentary Majors or Fields to Business & Management?